Los Angeles Sexual Assault and Rape Attorneys

 - Sexual exploitation

-First and foremost, get yourself to safety if you have been sexually assaulted.
+First and foremost, get yourself to safety if you have been sexually assaulted or raped.
 Once you are out of danger, some important steps to take are:

 - Seek medical help.
 Ensure your health is safeguarded and document the attack.
 Many medical centers have nursing staff trained in sexual trauma and evidence collection.
 You may not be in the best frame of mind to make a decision as to whether you want to press charges immediately after being sexually assaulted but once the evidence is gone, it makes it more difficult to pursue a case against your attacker when you do have that moment of clarity and want justice.